-Email can also be an easy way to share customer input with your whole team, assuming you have the right tools.
+Email can also be an easy way to share customer input with your whole team, all it takes is using the right email platform.
 In Outpost, for example, you can add internal notes to an email and then assign it to another member of your team who needs to see the information.

 Finally, email offers several easy, efficient ways to delight your customers.

 For example, you can attach surprises to any email.
 If you want to reward loyalty, make up for a not-great outcome, or just make a customer’s day, you can set up coupons, promo codes, or digital freebies.
 Give your team the freedom to share these in emails—it’s a kind of service you can’t do over the phone.

 You can also do unobtrusive follow-ups with email.
 Once you’ve resolved a customer’s issue, set yourself a reminder to send them another message a couple weeks later, asking whether they’re still happy with the outcome and if they need anything else.
 Even if they don’t answer, seeing that evidence that you care will go a long way toward deepening their engagement with your company.

 Your team can also wrap up emails with an offer to get on the phone with customers to assist further.
 This way you can still offer phone service to those customers who prefer it, without having to maintain a full-time phone bank.

 Many consider email to be outdated, but that has more to do with how businesses use it rather than it becoming obsolete.
 In a world where everyone is pushing out generic marketing emails, the secret is to try and stand out from the crowd by simply sending a personalized email.